Independent African news, markets, culture and politics.

 Aryna Sabalenka at the 2025 WTA Finals (Source: Getty)

-Aryna Sabalenka has defended her participation in the recent “Battle of the Sexes” exhibition match against Nick Kyrgios, despite facing criticism from tennis fans.
-The Belarusian tennis player, currently ranked number one in women’s singles, lost the match 6-3, 6-3 in Dubai’s Coca-Cola Arena.
+Aryna Sabalenka has defended her participation in the recent “Battle of the Sexes” exhibition match against Nick Kyrgios, despite criticism from tennis fans.
+The Belarusian, who is currently ranked number one in women’s singles, lost the match 6‑3, 6‑3 at Dubai’s Coca‑Cola Arena.
+In the post‑match press conference she expressed confusion over the negative reaction, saying the event brought more attention to tennis and was entertaining.
+Sabalenka argued that the purpose of the exhibition was to help grow the sport, offering a different perspective that makes tennis more fun and engaging.

 Scroll to Top